CIDRAM/Docs/readme.en.md

 /vault/classes/Maikuolan/ComplexStringHandler.php | Complex string handler.
 /vault/classes/Maikuolan/L10N.php | L10N handler.
 /vault/classes/Maikuolan/YAML.php | YAML handler.
-/vault/classes/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/classes/Aggregator.php | IP aggregator.
 /vault/fe_assets/ | Front-end assets.
-/vault/fe_assets/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/fe_assets/_2fa.html | An HTML template used when asking the user for a 2FA code.
 /vault/fe_assets/_accounts.html | An HTML template for the front-end accounts page.
 /vault/fe_assets/_accounts_row.html | An HTML template for the front-end accounts page.